-Green Apples May 21, 2012Posted by Maury Markowitz in solar.
+Green Apples – Apple Inc’s new solar farms May 21, 2012Posted by Maury Markowitz in solar.

-Tags: cost of electricity, kilowatt hour, LCoE, solar panels
+Tags: cost of electricity, kilowatt hour, LCoE, solar power

 Last week Greenpeace pulled another one of their publicity stunts (do they do anything else these days?) by “landing” on the Apple campus and complaining that Apple’s data centres don’t use renewable energy.
 Only days later, Apple makes a big announcement about how they’re making all their data centres run 100% on renewables.
 One may be forgiven for concluding these events are connected.